eurostat/eurostat-map.js/docs/tutos/quick/README.md

 To modify this map, edit the **eurostat_map.html** file with a text editor such as Notepad or [Notepad++](https://notepad-plus-plus.org/).
 For that, you can either:
    - right-click on the file, select "open with..." menu item, and select a text edition program,
-   - OR launch a text editor and open the file
+   - or launch a text editor and open the file

 You should see the short code snippet defining the map: